woman smiling on a SUP with a paddle

 • great value

-This thing is tough as nails.
-And at 8 inches thick, it’s about the thickest paddle board you’ll find whether inflatable or not.
+This board is incredibly durable, and at 8 inches thick, it ranks among the thickest paddle boards available, whether inflatable or rigid.

 If you’re looking for a more flexible, economical touring board, the Tower Xplorer is the one for you.